hibbitts-design/demo-docsify-open-course-starter-kit-local/README.md

 For example, https://hibbitts-design.github.io/docsify-open-course-starter-kit/#/resources would display a standard Docsify page while https://hibbitts-design.github.io/docsify-open-course-starter-kit/#/resources?embedded=true&hidegithublink=true would only display page content (i.e. no sidebar or optional navbar is shown) and also hide the 'Edit this Page on GitHub' link.

-🧰 Troubleshooting
----

-If the automatically generated 'Edit this Page on GitHub' link is not working, you can manually set the source URL to your GitHub Repository.

-1. Edit the file index.html in your repository
-2. Find the current GitHub repository URL https://github.com/hibbitts-design/docsify-open-course-starter-kit and replace it with your own repository URL, for example https://github.com/YourGitHubUsername/YourRepositoryName/tree/master/docs
-3. Commit your changes

 🌐 Hosting a Docsify Open Course Site Within Your LMS
 ---